Skip to main content

 Instructor: M. Schmidt

-Spring (3 credits)
+Spring (3 credits) – Student option grading (no audit)

 High-throughput sequencing has revolutionized and become common practice across the field of microbiology.
 This course will prepare students for analyzing large sequencing datasets through a meaningful biological lens.
 Via a combination of lectures, discussions of primary literature, and hands-on, data-driven computational labs, we will learn how to organize computational projects, work in the command line, perform cloud computing, and gather, interpret, and analyze amplicon, genomic, and shot-gun metagenomic data to advance our understanding of microbial systems.
 We will evaluate the distribution of microbial biodiversity and gene abundances and compare the taxonomic and genomic composition of microbial communities.
 This course is geared towards graduate students and upper-level undergraduate students across biology.
 We will focus on how to use software for biological analyses while touching on broader concepts of statistical algorithms.
+(Note: the specifics of statistical models will not be the focus.)

 Instructor: L. Huberman

 Fungi play a vital role in our ecosystem and are responsible for devastating crop infestations that threaten global food supplies and diseases that result in the death of hundreds of thousands of individuals each year.
 This course explores fungal biology through the lens of molecular genetics and genomics, including epigenetics, genome defense mechanisms, metabolism, and signaling pathways.
 We will cover the use of genetic tools in fungi ranging from classical genetics to CRISPR to high-throughput sequencing.
 This course will also teach skills necessary to analyze genetic and genomic data using Python and publicly available sequencing analysis software.
 No prior coding experience is necessary.
 The course will emphasize the development of professional skills, such as critically reading and reviewing scientific literature, experimental design, scientific communication, and data analysis.
-Students will write and peer review manuscripts based on the analysis of transcriptional profiling of fungi.
-Classes will include lectures, student-led discussion of the primary literature, presentations, and computer labs.
-A laptop is necessary for this course.

 Seminar in Ecology and Evolution of Disease

-Entom 6900 / BioEE 6900
+ENTOM 6900 / BIOEE 6900

 Instructor: C. Murdock, M. Greischar